LordRafa/AndroidStudioOnDocker/README.md

 First download the [latest](https://github.com/LordRafa/AndroidStudioOnDocker/releases/latest) release and untar it.

-Run the ==install.sh== inside and follow any further instruction.
+Run **./install.sh** and follow any further instruction.

-After the installer finish you will find Android Studio Docker on the applications list.
+After the installer finish you will find Android Studio Docker on your applications list.

+Enjoy it!!!

 # Useful links